-Managing Complexity with a Modular Product Approach
+Managing Complexity in PCB and Wiring Design with a Modular Product Approach

 Smart and connected machines are the driving force behind Industry 4.0.
 Equipped with sensors, they continuously send data about their condition to analysis systems.
 These can then detect any signs of wear and tear and possibly even notify a technician before a shutdown occurs.
 This increasing complexity of modern machinery is a growing source of uncertainty for manufacturers.
 It entails higher risks in quoting, development, and manufacturing.